Eyelid Surgery (Blepharoplasty)

 Softer and Fuller Lower Eyelids

 The eyelids naturally have a small amount of fat in them, which is why youthful eyes tend to look soft and round.
-One of the first signs of ageing is bags under the eyes that form because the fat has become displaced.
-Dr Zoumaras will offer the appropriate intervention to address volume atrophy and blend the eyelid and cheek junction using surgical and non-surgical rejuvenation treatments.
+One of the first signs of ageing is bags under the eyes that form because the fat has become displaced from the orbit.
+Dr Zoumaras will offer the appropriate intervention to address volume atrophy and blend the eyelid and cheek junction using surgical and non-surgical treatments.

 An Upper Eyelid Sulcus (Asian Eyelid Surgery)

 While Caucasians and even some Asians have a lid fold or additional crease in the upper eyelid, many Asians do not.
 Dr Zoumaras uses an increasingly popular eyelid surgery technique to create the upper eyelid sulcus, or “double eyelid,” in Asian eyelids that lack it.
 This helps the eyes look bigger and makes it easier to apply eye makeup.

 - Dr Zoumaras corrects signs of ageing in the upper eyelids

 - An inconspicuous incision in the creases of the upper eyelids makes it possible to remove excess skin

 - Removal of excess skin improves the shape of the upper eyelids